 Viewing Alerts

 To understand the root cause of an alert you receive from the ThousandEyes platform, use the details of the alert to interpret what thresholds triggered it.
-You can look up the details of an alert from the Alert List widget in a dashboard, or from Alerts > Alert List.
+You can look up the details of an alert from the Alert List widget in a dashboard, or from Alerts.

 The Dashboards screen is available as the default page when you log in to the ThousandEyes platform.
 If your dashboard includes the Alert List widget, click the name of the active alert in the Alert Source column (see figure below).
 This will take you to the Views screen for the affected test, where you can view details of the test anomaly that triggered the alert.
 See Getting Started with Views for more information about how to understand test views.

-Current and past alerts can be viewed on the Alerts > Alert List page.
-The Alert List page has two tabs, with lists arranged chronologically by Start time by default (though you may sort by other columns as well):
+Current and past alerts can be viewed on the Alerts screen.
+The Alerts screen has two tabs, with lists arranged chronologically by Start time by default (though you may sort by other columns as well):

 Active Alerts: List of alerts currently active for any test within your account group.
 The tab refreshes every two minutes.